Wang Yihan: 2014

 2014 Korea Open Super Series, then the 2014 Swiss Open Grand Prix Gold, and also defending her Singapore title.
 After her Triumph in World Championships back in 2011, she was not able to get another medal in this prestigious tournament.
 This continued when she surrendered against eventual winner Carolina Marín of Spain, in 2nd round.
 She then stamped her class by winning gold in the 2014 Asian Games with a victory over her nemesis Li Xuerui 11–21, 21–17, 21–7.
 She was beaten in the Denmark Open final by Li Xuerui.
-She retired hurt when competing in 2nd group match of 2014 BWF Super Series Finals & was ousted from the tournament.
+She retired hurt when competing in 2nd group match of 2014 BWF Super Series Finals and was ousted from the tournament.

 2015

 In 2015, she won bronze medal in the 2015 Badminton Asia Championships.
 Her title victory at the 2015 Chinese Taipei Open Grand Prix Gold stunned everybody, as she recorded a very disastrous win over Li Xuerui in just 29 minutes of play, conceding less than 20 points in the match.
 This victory showed she was still in the race to contest the next year's Olympics as her recent past performances were not satisfactory.
 She finished the quarterfinalist in the World Championships after a gruelling contest with Saina Nehwal.
 She then lost in the Korean open final, as Sung Ji-hyun registered an upsetting victory over Wang Yihan.
 Coming into the Dubai world Superseries Finals, she trailblazed her way to the finals, in which she earlier defeated Ratchanok Intanon in a semifinal which brought her head to head against Intanon leading 12–0.
 In the final though, she appeared out of sorts against Nozomi Okuhara in the decisive moments of the match, as her tireless opponent's long rallying style drained out Wang's physical strength and she lost in 2 tight games.